apache/drill/_docs/en/sql-reference/sql-functions/030-date-time-functions-and-arithmetic.md

 **Supported in Drill 1.16 and later.

 ## AGE
+{% include startimportant.html %} DRILL-7926: this function is buggy in the current release.
+Please make use of alternative date functions until the mentioned issue is resolved. {% include endimportant.html %}

 Returns the interval between two timestamps or subtracts a timestamp from midnight of the current date.

 ### AGE Syntax